justjanne/powerline-go/README.md

         Use East Asian Ambiguous Widths
   -error int
-        Exit code of previously executed command
+        Exit code of previously executed command -max-width int
+        Maximum width of the shell that the prompt may use, in percent.
+        (default 50)
   -mode string
         The characters used to make separators between segments.
         (valid choices: patched, compatible, flat)